 Michigan Summer Camps

-In Michigan, we offer Ann Arbor summer camps held at the University of Michigan.
+In Michigan, we offer Ann Arbor summer camps held at the University of Michigan and Rochester camps held at Oakland University.
 Do something BIG this summer!
 Check MI computer camp availability below.

 Michigan Camp Locations